 The Springboard Series exhibits works by emerging artists as part of the ANU School of Art Emerging Artist Support Scheme.
 The RESPECT series runs from Reconciliation Week in May until NAIDOC week in July.
-This series showcases the art of Aboriginal and Torres Strait Islander artists as part of BCS’s commitment to reconciliation.
+This series showcases the art of Aboriginal and Torres Strait Islander artists as part of CRCS’s commitment to reconciliation.
 Piece of Mind is a series of exhibitions by people who use their art as a tool to achieve peace of mind.
 The series runs from Mental Health Week in October until International Day of People With Disability in December.

 These, and the other dynamic exhibitions hosted by the Belconnen Community Gallery each year, demonstrate and celebrate the diverse artistic talents of our community.

-Situated in the Belconnen Community Centre, the Belconnen Community Gallery is an affordable alternative to commercial galleries focused on providing a balance of amateur, professional, and community based exhibitions.
+Situated in the Belconnen Community Centre, the Belconnen Community Gallery is an affordable alternative to commercial galleries focused on providing a balance of amateur, professional, and community-based exhibitions.
 The Belconnen Community Gallery is dedicated to presenting work by local and emerging artists and arts groups.

 Exhibitions in the Belconnen Community Gallery can attract a more diverse audience than in a stand-alone gallery.
-Many regular visitors to the gallery are community centre users, including children from Ginninderra Early Childhood Centre and their families, people living with disability or mental illness who attend BCS programs, and people attending gym programs and social groups.
+Many regular visitors to the gallery are community centre users, including children from Ginninderra Early Childhood Centre and their families, people living with disability or mental illness who attend CRCS programs, and people attending gym programs and social groups.

 Works are displayed for a minimum booking period of two weeks.